matijs/click-handler/README.md

 # Declarative JS click handler

-click-handler.js is a very small library that allows you to bind click events to HTML elements in a declarative way.
+click-handler is a very small library that allows you to bind click events to HTML elements in a declarative way.

 ## Example usage